PdxCodeGuild/Programming101/practice/unit_2/exercise_3.md

 ## **Exercise 3**

 Have the user enter a word or phrase.
-Print out the word or phrase with the cases of all the letters swapped.
+Print out the word or phrase with the cases of all the letters flipped.

     Enter a word or phrase: HeLlO wOrLd